atas/ssg/README.md

 ## Having custom PHP files to HTML

-You can create any .php at root or any sub-dir. `./system` and `./layout` directories, `post.php` and `page.php` are excluded from individual PHP to HTML generation.
+You can create any .php at root or any sub-dir. `./layout`, `post.php` and `page.php` are excluded from individual PHP to HTML generation.

 `./my-custom.php` will be `yoursite.com/my-custom`
 `./my-custom-dir/my-custom.php` will be `yoursite.com/my-custom-dir/my-custom`